 The increase in CO₂ emissions seems unstoppable.
-The fifth progress report produced by the Intergovernmental Panel on Climate Change (IPCC) confirms that more greenhouse gas than ever has been emitted.
+Even with the global shutdowns in human activity caused by the COVID-19 pandemic, in 2020 the level of CO₂ in the atmosphere again reached a new record high not seen in the last four million years, scientists estimate.
 If progress on a global scale towards using alternative energy sources or slowing the pace of industrial development seem to be superhuman tasks, scientists and engineers have proposed systems to take this gas out of the atmosphere.
 Forever.

 It is what is known as carbon capture and storage (CCUS technologies).
 New specially designed power plants are able to avoid the emission into the atmosphere of the CO₂ produced.
 The gas can then be captured and injected into geological repositories, such as exhausted oilfields, for permanent storage.

 However, the idea of injecting gases into the subsurface is not without its critics.
 Seismic events like those that happened in September last year in the natural gas reservoir of the Castor project off the coast of Castellón have raised concerns in the neighboring towns, such as the fear that a massive leak could occur with lethal consequences.
 Innovative projects could solve these problems by changing the fate of the captured CO₂ from simply being stored into becoming raw material.

 This is probably the most obvious option: perhaps 3.4 billion years ago, nature invented photosynthesis, a system that uses CO₂ as a raw material to make life.
 And given that deforestation and land use change are among the main contributors to greenhouse gas emissions, why not take advantage of this natural wonder to remove CO₂ from the atmosphere?